01 · Executive Signals · Intelligence Pillar

 The Systems Builder

 Constructs the execution architecture — Financial Catchball, Operational Catchball, Productivity Master Plan.
-Ensures Must-Win projects align with the annual profit contract.
+Ensures Must-Win projects align with the annual KAIZENshiro profit contract.

 03